 An impact strategy helps translate your research into impact.
 Your impact strategy should consider what you’re trying to achieve, who your key beneficiaries are, what engagement and other impact-generating activities you’ll undertake (including at different points along the impact pathway), key indicators and evidence you’ll collect, risks and risk mitigation approaches.

-Fast Track Impact’s Professor Mark Reed guides you through each step of creating an impact strategy using the Impact Planning Template, starting with the development of specific impact goals.
+Fast Track Impact’s Professor Mark Reed guides you through each step of creating an impact strategy using the Impact Planning Template, starting with your specific impact goals.

 To help achieve your impact goals you should incorporate impact planning across all stages of the research impact pathway.
 You should also consider risks to impact delivery and approaches to mitigate these risks.